choonhow/kube/README.md

-# kube
+# Kubernetes

-## 1) General
+## 1) Overview
-This project will demo how to setup kubernete with master+client node
+This project demo how to setup kubernetes with master & client node.
-Vagrant will provision ubuntu-16 image as base.
+Vagrant will provision ubuntu-16 as base.
 Ansible is used install docker, kubernete, helm etc.
-It use kubadm to initialize kubernete.
-It will setup Container Network Interface (CNI) using weave plugin.
+It use kubadm & weave for Container Network Interface (CNI).
-It will make use of helm to install dashboard & nginx-ingress
+It use helm to install dashboard & nginx-ingress.
-Once the setup is done, you have be able to access nginx demo page.
+Once the setup is done, you can access nginx default welcome page from client node.

 ## 2) Prerequisite
-I am running this project on my notebook with 16 GB RAM.
+- I am running this project on my notebook with 16 GB RAM.
 However you can always scale down to single node.
-- 10 GB RAM
+  - 8GB RAM above.
   - java 1.8
   - virtualbox 6
   - vagrant 2.2.4

 ## 3) Setup master & nodes
-- vagrant will setup 1 master node (k8s-m) 4GB RAM, & 2 client nodes (k8s-n1, k8s-n2) with 2GB RAM
+- vagrant will setup 1 master node (k8s-m) 4GB RAM, & 2 client nodes (k8s-n1, k8s-n2) with 2GB RAM.
-  run the following command to bring up master & client nodes
+  Run the following command to bring up master & client nodes
 - during the setup, it will install ansible into the vm.
 - it will take a while to download and install the vm.